RakaVaqaFlow/PPA-While-Dataflow-analyzer/README.md

 **How it is implemented?**

 To implement this approach, we chose the kotlin programming language.
 With ANTLR we generated all the necessary files.
 Our algorithm traverses a concrete syntax tree and separately stores declared variables (`InitializedVariablesObtainer`) and variables that are used in various expressions (`UsedVariablesObtainer`).
 If the program does not contain dead code, the two sets will be the same, which we get as a result of calling these functions.
-Otherwise, the program contains dead code
+Otherwise, the program contains dead code.

 **Details**